trivialsoftware/trivialdb/ReadMe.md

 ##### New in 1.0.0

 Whenever `store` or `merge` are called, a `sync` event is fired from the database object.
-You can use this should you need to know when JBase is syncing to disk.
+You can use this should you need to know when TrivialDB is syncing to disk.

 ## Status

-JBase is reasonably stable, and since the code base is small enough, it's relatively immune to the most common forms of 'code rot'.
+TrivialDB is reasonably stable, and since the code base is small enough, it's relatively immune to the most common forms of 'code rot'.
 I make improvements when they're needed, or if someone files an issue.
-That being said, I consider JBase 'production ready', provided you meet the intended use case.
+That being said, I consider TrivialDB production ready, provided you meet the intended use case.

 ## Contributing

-While I only work on JBase in my spare time (what little there is), I use it for several of my projects.
+While I only work on TrivialDB in my spare time (what little there is), I use it for several of my projects.
 I'm more than happy to accept merge requests, and/or any issues filed.
 If you want to fork it and improve part of the API, I'm ok with that too, however I ask you open an issue to discuss your proposed changes _first_.
 And, since it's MIT licensed, you can, of course, take the code and use it in your own projects.